chloewang0929/Relationship-Between-Corporate-ESG-Performance-and-Profitability/README.md

 __1. Download and import packages:__

 __openpyxl__: Used for handling Excel files.
-In this program, this library is used to read and process the list of companies and related stock codes stored in Excel.
+In this program, this library is used to read and process the list of companies and related stock codes stored in Excel.<br>
 __random__: Used for randomly selecting companies.
-During the analysis process, this might involve randomly choosing a certain number of companies for analysis.
+During the analysis process, this might involve randomly choosing a certain number of companies for analysis.<br>
 __pandas__: Used for data processing.
-This library is utilized to handle stock data in DataFrame format, conduct various statistical operations, and perform data cleaning.
+This library is utilized to handle stock data in DataFrame format, conduct various statistical operations, and perform data cleaning.<br>
-__numpy__: Provides mathematical computation functions, primarily used for matrix operations such as the weighted sum of mean returns and the calculation of covariance matrices.
+__numpy__: Provides mathematical computation functions, primarily used for matrix operations such as the weighted sum of mean returns and the calculation of covariance matrices.<br>
-__yfinance__: This library is used for fetching stock data from Yahoo Finance, capable of automatically downloading historical price data for specified stocks.
+__yfinance__: This library is used for fetching stock data from Yahoo Finance, capable of automatically downloading historical price data for specified stocks.<br>
 __matplotlib.pyplot__: Used for generating charts.
-In the program, this library is used to plot the efficient frontier, capital allocation line, and indifference curve.
+In the program, this library is used to plot the efficient frontier, capital allocation line, and indifference curve.<br>
 __scipy.optimize.minimize__: This tool is used for solving optimization problems.
-In this code, this function is used to calculate the portfolio with the maximum Sharpe ratio.
+In this code, this function is used to calculate the portfolio with the maximum Sharpe ratio.<br>